inbn/component-gallery/src/content/button.md

 While this technically achieves its purpose (and is the top answer to this [stack overflow question](https://stackoverflow.com/questions/1070760/javascript-function-in-href-vs-onclick) viewed 1.3million times) it's still a hack.
 Users expect certain behaviours from links (e.g. middle click to open in new tab) and others from a button (e.g. 'click' with the space key).
 If those expectations are not met, users may get confused or frustrated.

 A far worse thing to do would be to use a non-focusable element such as a `<span>`, `<div>` or an `<a>` with an empty or missing `href` attribute.
-These will not appear in the tab order and are therefore completely inaccessible to those users who navigate solely using a keyboard.
+These will not appear in the tab order and are therefore inaccessible to those users who navigate solely using a keyboard.

 ```html
 <!-- None of these “buttons” are buttons to assisstive technologies -->